A Guide to the Office of the Vice Provost for Faculty Advancement

 Key Partnerships

 The Council was formed in the fall of 2012 and consists of a group of approximately 15 senior faculty from the Morningside and Medical Center campuses.
-Council members play a vital role in shaping the direction of the Faculty Diversity Initiative and also serve as diversity champions and thought leaders within their respective schools.
+Council members serve as thought leaders within their respective schools.
 The Council’s work has been instrumental in the development of the LGBTQ+ Scholarship Initiative, which was launched in fall 2014, as well as our Best Practices Guides.

 History and Leadership